Somer Valley FM: Coverage

-The station broadcasts on 97.5 FM as well as online.
+The station broadcasts on 97.5 FM, DAB Radio in Bristol and Keynsham as well as online.
 Its target area covers Radstock, Midsomer Norton, Westfield, Paulton, Peasedown St John, Kilmersdon, Clutton, Shoscombe, Stratton-on-the-Fosse, Downside, Chilcompton, Farrington Gurney, Gurney Slade, Litton, Ston Easton, Chewton Mendip and Timsbury.
 Somer Valley FM is the only broadcaster focusing exclusively on this region.

 In 2011 local market research company Cognisant Research carried out an audience survey for the station.
-This found that 48.1 per cent of people living in the station's broadcast area have heard of the station and just above 16 per cent listen at least once a week.
+This found that 48.1 per cent of people living in the station's broadcast area have heard of the station.